daisygunn/grow-restaurant/TESTING.md

 ## Epic 3 - User Authentication
 ### User Stories

-7. [Users can login](https://github.com/daisygunn/grow-restaurant/issues/7): As a user I can register or log in so that I can manage my booking requests.
+7. [Users can login](https://github.com/daisygunn/grow-restaurant/issues/7): As a user I can register or login so that I can manage my booking requests.
 8. [Logged in status clear to user](https://github.com/daisygunn/grow-restaurant/issues/8): As a user I can easily see if I'm logged in or not so that I can choose to log in or log out depending on what I'm doing.
-9. [Prompt user to register](https://github.com/daisygunn/grow-restaurant/issues/9): As a user I can am prompted to register for an account so that I can create an account and receive the benefits from having a profile.
+9. [Prompt user to register](https://github.com/daisygunn/grow-restaurant/issues/9): As a user I am prompted to register for an account so that I can create an account and receive the benefits from having a profile.
 10. [Forms pre-populated for users](https://github.com/daisygunn/grow-restaurant/issues/10): As a user I can log in so that I can auto-populate forms with my information on the site.

 The navbar displays different nav links depending on the status of the user.
 If they aren't logged in already the options are `Register` or `Login`.